anferoar96/Lexer/README.md

 - Comentarios

 To do:
-- Hacer pruebas de funcionamiento
+- Pruebas de funcionamiento con errores
 - Manejo de errores
 - Agregar clase y agregar objeto con atributos para no mezclar el codigo
 - Optimizar codigo

-Doing:
-- Pruebas de funcionamiento

 How to compile and run